-Normally in women of reproductive age, Lactobacillus sp is the predominant constituent of normal vaginal flora.
+Normally in women of reproductive age, Lactobacillus species is the predominant constituent of normal vaginal flora.
 Colonization by these bacteria keeps vaginal pH in the normal range (3.8 to 4.2), thereby preventing overgrowth of pathogenic bacteria.
-Also, high estrogen levels maintain vaginal thickness, bolstering local defenses.

 Factors that predispose to overgrowth of bacterial vaginal pathogens include

-Vaginitis is usually infectious.
+Vaginitis is also a common cause in women of reproductive age.
 The most common types are

 Noninfectious vulvitis accounts for up to 30% of vulvovaginitis cases.
 It may result from hypersensitivity or irritant reactions to various agents, including hygiene sprays or perfumes, menstrual pads, laundry soaps, bleaches, fabric softeners, and sometimes spermicides, vaginal creams or lubricants, latex condoms, vaginal contraceptive rings, and diaphragms.

 History of present illness includes nature of symptoms (eg, pruritus, burning, pain, discharge), duration, and intensity.
 If vaginal discharge is present, patients should be asked about the color and odor of the discharge and any exacerbating and remitting factors (particularly those related to menses and intercourse).
 They should also be asked about use of hygiene sprays or perfumes, spermicides, vaginal creams or lubricants, latex condoms, vaginal contraceptive rings, diaphragms, and pessaries.

 Review of systems should seek symptoms suggesting possible causes, including the following:

 Fever or chills and abdominal or suprapubic pain: Pelvic inflammatory disease (PID) or cystitis